This (updated) guide reviews all of the best low-carb dog foods this year.

 Is a low-carb diet good for all dogs?

 A low-carb diet resembles the ancestral diet of canines and is healthier for the majority of dogs.
-However, some dogs can develop stomach issues if they’re fed too many proteins, so remember to make the transition slowly and take your vet’s approval before making the switch.
+However, some dogs can develop stomach issues from too many proteins, so remember to make the transition slowly and get your vet’s approval before making the switch.

-How much protein and fat should dogs consume?
+How much protein and fat should a dog consume?

 The minimum protein requirement of the average dog is around 20-25%, while the minimum fat requirement is 10-15%.
 However, this figure can vary immensely depending on your dog’s breed, age, activity levels, health status, and several other factors.

 The best carbs for dogs are simple carbohydrates and those that have low glycemic indexes.
 Most fruits and certain vegetables fall under this category and are the best type of carbohydrates for dogs.
 Oatmeal, lentils, and peas are also excellent sources of carbs for dogs.